Where to stay in Brisbane? Discover the best areas to stay in Brisbane, including a cost of travel analysis of the capital of Queensland.

 Brisbane city is the 13th most expensive city in the world to live in.
 In national terms, it is the second most expensive city in Australia, just behind Sydney.
 Expect to spend $250 per day on transportation, food, accommodation and entertainment while here.

 Don’t rule out Brisbane’s free entertainment either.
 The Powerhouse in New Farm is a laugh on Fridays, offering free comedy at 6 pm.
 Trek up Mt Coot-tha, or sign up for a free tour around the Botanic Gardens.
-There is no cost in touring Brisbane’s iconic Brisbane City Hall Clock, and it is well worth the view.
+There is no cost in touring the city’s iconic City Hall Clock, and it is well worth the view.
 Otherwise, both GOMA and the Queensland Museum also offer free exhibitions for the public community.

 Best Months to Visit Brisbane